Design for Life

 The 100 cards in the set each have a stereo photograph in the original format, a quotation from Lartigue, and a commentary on the back of the card.
 In addition there is a 32 page bound booklet with a biography of Lartigue and an explanation of stereo photography and its place in his oeuvre.

-The photographs have been carefully chosen from the Lartigue archive of over 5,000 stereos to show some very well known photographs (although never seen in stereo) and also some that have never been published before.
+The photographs have been carefully chosen from the Lartigue archive of over 5,000 stereos to show some of his best-known photographs (although never seen in stereo) and also some that have never been published elsewhere.
 They have all been scanned from the original negatives to ensure the best possible quality.

 These stereo images take you into the scene being photographed, giving a sensation of actually being there that cannot be captured in any other way.
 Lartigue himself regarded the stereos as very special, and when interviewed on the subject, expressed great regret that they had only ever been published in their 2D form.